SAVING THE RED WOLF

 In 1987 four pairs of red wolves were released in the Alligator River National Wildlife Refuge in Dare County, North Carolina.
 Red wolves’ reintroduction program was considered one of the world’s most innovative and successful efforts to restore a critically endangered carnivore, and by 2006, the wolves’ population had reached 130.

 Unfortunately since then their population has declined — drastically.
 Red wolves are classified as “critically endangered” by the International Union for Conservation of Nature.
-In 2019 only 14 of them were known to remain in the wild.
+The species has been reduced to a single wild population of fewer than 10 known individuals in eastern North Carolina.

 Mismanagement, illegal killing, and hybridization with coyotes threaten red wolves with extinction.
 These wolves used to outcompete coyotes, but when they were pushed out of the wild, the coyotes moved in on their former territory.
 Not only are red wolves now mating with coyotes — they’re often mistaken for coyotes and shot.
 Their persecution by private landowners and livestock operators continues too.